usmanmusa1920/flask-unity/docs/example/create_app.rst

   pip install --upgrade sakyum

-Create your first flask project using sakyum
+Create flask project using sakyum
 ============================================

 After the installation paste the following command on your termianl::